 2) I Saw Mommy Kissing Santa Claus - The Jimmy Boyd original is tops!
 It reached number One on the Billboard charts in 1952, and on the Cash Box magazine chart at the beginning of the following year.
-The song was commissioned by Neiman Marcus to promote their Christmas card for the year, which featured an original sketch by artist Perry Barlow, who drew for the New Yorker magazines for many decades.
+The song was commissioned by Neiman Marcus to promote their Christmas card for the year, which featured an original sketch by artist Perry Barlow, who drew for the New Yorker magazine for many decades.

 3) Christmas Time's A 'Comin (and I know I'm goin home) - Don't settle for anything less than the Bill Monroe bluegrass version.
 It will touch your heart.

 4) It's A Wonderful Life - If you miss this classic Frank Capra Christmas movie, you've missed Christmas itself!
 In fact, many consider this to be the best Christmas movie ever made.

 Christmas reached a sort of zenith in America in the 1950s.
 It was a glorious time for home, family and Christmas.
 Maybe it was the aftermath of the war and the prosperity that followed that made everything so Christmasy.

 Or maybe it was just those crazy 50s novelty songs, all that sentimentality and brave new inventions like spray snow and angel hair that made the difference.
 Who knows?

 But, wait -- we have to expand our list just a bit.